ArtHitParade

 His technique consists in superimposing the layers of paint.
 The first layer is white.
 The intermediate layer, which partially covers the surface, is colored.
 The top layer, deep black from walnut husks, shapes the image.
 Before it is dry, the artist shears it in a few places with a spatula to bring out the color or the white through the black.

 The artist celebrated his 40th birthday on December 24, 1959.
-The 186 x 143 cm oil on canvas painted in the previous day was sold for $ 10.6M including premium by Christie's on November 15, 2018.
+The 186 x 143 cm oil on canvas painted in the previous day was sold for $ 10.6M by Christie's on November 15, 2018.
 The black mass forms a horizontal stripe with frayed edges.
 The intermediate color is blood red in a reference to the art of Lascaux.
 Through the black, the white is limited to a small scar.

-Peinture 200 x 162 cm, 14 mars 1960, will be sold by Tajan in Paris on November 27, lot 8 estimated beyond € 4M.
+Peinture 200 x 162 cm, 14 mars 1960, was sold for € 9.6M from a lower estimate of € 4M by Tajan on November 27, 2019, lot 8.
 Please watch the video shared by the auction house.

 The diagonal black is elegantly bordered with beams in the taste of Franz Kline.
 The white appears in three tiny windows plus an incision.
 The ocher that had certainly been deposited in several layers offers a nice variety of transparency and brightness.
 Ocher is also one of the colors of Lascaux.

-1961 Soulages
+1961

 2021 SOLD for $ 20M by Sotheby's